 1. PORTER-CABLE 20V MAX Cordless Brad Nailer Kit

 If you are looking for a simple, efficient, and inexpensive battery-powered brad nailer for your DIY projects, then I recommend this as the best nail gun for home use.

 It is battery-powered, so you don’t need to attach it to a hose, or use a compressor or get an expensive gas cartridge, etc. You simply need to charge the battery to the full, and you are ready to start your project.

 The battery used is a 1.5 Ah 20-volt MAX lithium-ion battery.
 It offers a good amount of power and pressure to the tool and also lasts much longer than a Nickel-Cadmium battery.

 Moreover, it offers a depth adjustment wheel so you can countersink the nails as per your project’s needs.
-Plus, the tool uses 18-gauge brad or pin nails, which are perfect for the job.
+Plus, the tool uses 18-gauge brad nails, which are perfect for the job.